BLE-LTER/ble-handbook/handbook.md

 - DataSetMethod.
 Enter methods in docbook format, edit for formatting, tense, and clarity.
 I do this manually; but one can use pandoc (command line tool, comes with RStudio) to do this.
 - DataSetTemporal

 If entering complex equations, use docbook and LaTeX.
-See this [online LaTeX editor](https://editor.codecogs.com/) and this [LaTeX cheat sheet](http://tug.ctan.org/info/undergradmath/undergradmath.pdf).
+See [what EDI supports](https://edirepository.org/news/news-20210430.00), this [online LaTeX editor](https://editor.codecogs.com/) and this [LaTeX cheat sheet](http://tug.ctan.org/info/undergradmath/undergradmath.pdf).
 See methods in [BLE.20](https://portal.edirepository.org/nis/mapbrowse?scope=knb-lter-ble&identifier=20) for an example.

 Common pitfalls: